programHamster/roboworld/readme.txt

 You can specify the trackerInitiator (in this way "operator.setTrackerInitiator(trackerInitiator())") if you want the operator to use trackers.

 Tracker option
 Determine tracker beans which you want the operator to use.
 Now available only "by.roboworld.model.bean.tracker.MonitorPerformanceTracker".
 Implement the "by.roboworld.model.bean.tracker.Tracker" interface if you want to add a tracker implementation.
+In the field "trackerPeriod" you can set the check frequency in milliseconds.